 The highest annual mortality rate of any cetacean in Alaska attributable to commercial fisheries is the harbor porpoise.
-Between 1990 and 2005, harbor porpoises of the GOA stock had a minimum total annual mortality of 71.4 animals.
-Incidental takes of Dall's porpoise are also high, with a minimum mean of 29.6 animals taken annually (Allen and Angliss 2010).
-The highest mean annual mortality rate for baleen whales in Alaska was reported for the gray whale, at ≥3.3 whales.
+Between 1990 and 2005, harbor porpoises of the GOA stock had a minimum total annual mortality of 71.4 animals; incidental takes of Dall's porpoise are also high, with a minimum mean of 29.6 animals taken annually (Allen and Angliss 2010).
+The highest mean annual mortality rate for baleen whales in Alaska was reported for the gray whale, at \geq 3.3 whales.
 Small numbers of humpback, fin, minke, and killer whales also succumb to commercial fisheries annually (Allen and Angliss 2010).
 A photographic study in southeast Alaska showed that at least 2 of 28 humpback whales seen in both 2003 and 2004 had new entanglement scars in 2004 (Neilson et al. 2005).
 Of a total of 179 individuals seen during both years, at least 53% showed some kind of scarring from fishing gear entanglement (Neilson et al. 2005).

-Of the pinniped species, the highest incidental mean annual mortality rates attributable to commercial fisheries have been reported for the Western Stock of Steller sea lions (26) and the GOA Stock of harbor seals (24) (Allen and Angliss 2010).
+Of the pinniped species, the highest incidental mean annual mortality rates attributable to commercial fisheries have been reported for the Western Stock of Steller sea lions (26) and the GOA stock of harbor seals (24) (Allen and Angliss 2010).
 Raum-Suryan et al. (2009) reported that Steller sea lions get entangled in and ingest fishing gear; packing and rubber bands were the most common neck entanglements, followed by rope, nets, and monofilament line.
 Ingested fishing gear consisted mainly of salmon fishery flashers, longline gear, hook and line, spinners/spoons, and bait hooks (Raum-Suryan et al. 2009).
 The incidence of entanglement was determined to be 0.26%.

-Lewison et al. (2004) estimated that 30,000-75,000 loggerheads and 20,000-40,000 leatherbacks were taken as bycatch in longlines in the Pacific in 2000.
+Lewison et al. (2004) estimated that 30,000 to 75,000 loggerheads are taken as bycatch in longlines in 2000 in the Pacific; although the estimate for leatherbacks was lower (20,000 to 40,000).
 Entanglement of sea turtles in seismic gear is also a concern; there have been reports of turtles being trapped and killed between the gaps in tail-buoys offshore of West Africa (Weir 2007).
 The probability of entanglements will be a function of turtle density in the study area, which is expected to be low.
 Towing of hydrophone streamers or other equipment is not expected to significantly interfere with sea turtle movements, including migration, unless they were to become entrapped as indicated above.

-The proposed operations in the central GOA are expected to have a negligible impact on marine mammals and sea turtles in the study area when compared to that of commercial fisheries activities.
+L-DEO's operations in the western GOA are expected to have a negligible impact on marine mammals and sea turtles in the study area when compared to that of commercial fisheries activities.